swindlesmccoop/P4GPC-Randomizer/docs/index.md

 1. [Set up Persona 4 Golden for modding](https://gamebanana.com/tuts/13379)
 2. Dump data_e into any folder you would like using [TGE's Preapp File](https://github.com/TGEnigma/preappfile/releases/latest/), preferrably one that does not require Admin access.
 3. Run the [latest stable script](https://github.com/swindlesmccoop/P4GPC-Randomizer/releases/latest)
-4. Run any unstable scripts that you desire (WARNING: THEY MAY MAKE YOUR GAME CRASH RANDOMLY!
-DON'T COMPLAIN!)
+4. Run any unstable scripts that you desire (READ THE [README](https://github.com/swindlesmccoop/P4GPC-Randomizer/blob/main/Unstable%20Features/readme.md))
 5. Put the dump into your mods directory
 6. Run the game